tlcodes/hnapp/README.md

 # HackerNews clone app

+You can see the app at (https://tlcodes.github.io/hnapp/build) (then click the menu items)

 Made with React and Redux, Axios for GET requests

 check out the [HackerNews API] (https://github.com/HackerNews/API) for more details